 But before we consider these elements, let's look at filters.

 You will know pretty much straight away if you are looking at an area that's very buoyant as you will see a lot of activity.
 You will see a lot of interest in properties whether they're in need of refurbishment or are simply straightforward rentals.
 Well, you want the best and the easiest house in which to invest...

 Picking The Low Hanging Fruit

-You want to narrow down that criteria as much as possible.
+You want to narrow down those criteria as much as possible.

-It’s in this list, where we want to try and pick out those refurbishment projects, renovations best suited for to the strategy we’re following.
+It's on this list, where we want to try and pick out those refurbishment projects, renovations best suited for to the strategy we're following.

 As I said before the strategy is what you want from the property.
 So it could be a buy to let where you want to add value.
 Or you might be looking to flip it once the refurbishments are done.

-Once you’ve got your criteria narrowed down it gives you an initial short list that you can see here.
-So in this example one of twenty one houses has come up as suitable.
+Once you've got your criteria narrowed down it gives you an initial shortlist that you can see here.
+So in this example, one of the twenty-one houses has come up as suitable.